infinum/dotnet-handbook/Best Practices/Clean Code.md

     {
         // validation logic (or some other business logic)

-        // Data access logic for adding a customer (violating SRP) }
+        // Data access logic for adding a customer
+    }
 }
 ```